regularjs/guide/en/syntax/README.md

 ### 3. making the pre-parsing possible

-you can pre-parse the template-string to AST at the building time.
+you can pre-parse the template-string to AST before creating your Component.

 __for example__